-Do you need some help finding words for a 75th birthday celebration?
-Maybe you've been asked to give a toast or a speech?
+Maybe you've been asked to give a toast or a speech for a 75th birthday celebration.
+It's not always easy to find the right words.
+Luckily, finding the right words is YourDictionary's job.
 Let's look at some tips for finding just the right words and for creating a memorable celebration.